-- Study methods and results from the Archaeology Technical Study will be documented in a CUL 2 - Archaeology Technical Study Report (TSR).
+Study methods and results from the Archaeology Technical Study will be documented in a CUL 2 - Archaeology Technical Study Report (TSR).
 To ensure compliance with FERC reporting requirements and with the standards of Section 106 of the NHPA, the TSR will include the following sections: (1) Study Goals and Objectives; (2) Study Methods; (3) Study Results (including eligibility recommendations); and (4) Variances from the FERC-approved Study Plan.
-In addition, the TSR will include the following information, as appropriate: - Project location and description; - Regulatory nexus; - Pre-contact, ethnographic, and historic-era context for the study area; - Traditional Tribal place names for areas of the Project will be incorporated into site records and the Archaeological TSR; - Generalized maps showing the location of archaeological resources with respect to the APE; - Detailed maps that depict the following on USGS 1:24,000 topographic maps: survey area and coverage types (intensity); and the locations of all resources identified during the study; and - An appendix containing updated and/or new DPR Series 523 forms for each archaeological resource in the APE.
+In addition, the TSR will include the following information, as appropriate:

+- Project location and description; - Regulatory nexus; - Prehistoric, ethnographic, and historic-era context for the study area; - Generalized maps showing the location of archaeological resources with respect to the APE; - Detailed maps that depict the following on USGS 1:24,000 topographic maps: survey area and coverage types (intensity); and the locations of all resources identified during the study; and - An appendix containing updated and/or new DPR Series 523 forms for each archaeological resource in the APE.

-A draft TSR will be distributed to qualified stakeholders for review and comment.
-Sensitive information will be included in a confidential appendix withheld from public disclosure, in accordance with Section 304 (16 USC 4702-3) of the NHPA and the Archaeological Resources Protection Act.
-The California Public Records Act similarly exempts site data from disclosure while Public Resources Code Section 21082.3(c) contains provisions specific to confidentiality related to any information submitted by a Tribe during the environmental review process.
-Comments on the draft TSR will be addressed in a final TSR, which will be included in the Draft License Application.
+A Draft TSR will be distributed to interested stakeholders for review and comment.
+Sensitive information will be included in a confidential appendix withheld from public disclosure, in accordance with Section 304 (16 USC 4702-3) of the NHPA.
+Comments on the Draft TSR will be addressed in a Final TSR, which will be included in the Draft License Application.